5 common clinical trial patient recruitment challenges and solutions

 Problem: The patients you find live too far from your sites.

-Solution: Offer travel services and adjust your targeting.
+Solution: Offer travel services, virtual visit opportunities, and adjust your targeting.

 If the patients you're reaching aren't able to make it to your research sites, there are a few solutions that can help.
 First, communicate with the sites or recruitment companies conducting your outreach about whether targeting can be adjusted to narrow the radius in which patients are being reached.
 Several different factors impact how far patients are willing to travel for a clinical trial, such as the visit schedule and how symptoms impact patient energy levels and mobility.
-Travel services through rideshare or local taxi companies can also assist patients who live far away but are still interested in participating.
+Paid clinical trials, compensation for travel, and patient travel services can help make it easier for your patients to take part.

 Problem: Your outreach efforts aren't generating interest in your trial.